 Privacy is provided by BPI (Baseline Privacy Interface), improved in DOCSIS 3.1 and renamed as SEC (Security).
-One objective of BPI/SEC is avoiding subscribers to capture other subscriber's data but is also used for restricting access to authorized equipment only.
+One objective of BPI/SEC is avoiding subscribers to capture other subscribers' data but it's also used for restricting access to authorized subscribers only.

 DOCSIS 3.1 also expands the used channels up to 1.7 GHz, theoretically, it could be used to achieve data rates of up to 10 Gbps, however, service providers impose limits to subscriber modems to avoid any abuse.
-We must remember this is a shared medium if no limits were imposed one subscriber excessive traffic would disturb other subscribers.
+We must remember this is a shared medium, if no limits were imposed one subscriber excessive traffic would disturb other subscribers.